What is Advocacy?

 Locally

-For the first time in Milwaukee's history a Collective Affordable Housing Plan has been developed to align our community's funders and practitioners.
+Community Development Alliance: For the first time in Milwaukee's history a Collective Affordable Housing Plan has been developed to align our community's funders and practitioners.
 Milwaukee Habitat partnered with the Community Development Alliance (CDA) to develop this plan, with the goal of advancing racial equity by providing a quality, affordable home for every Milwaukeean.
+The goal is generational in time with 64K units created and preserved for homeownership and affordable rentals.

 Statewide